- Areas in which we acquire

 Senior Acquisitions Editor

-Medieval and early modern studies; literature and criticism; European studies.
+Medieval and early modern studies, literature and criticism, and European studies.

 Political science and theory, Irish and Irish American studies, African American studies, Latin American studies, Latino Studies, and original short fiction and poetry.

 Please review our guidelines above for preparing manuscripts, electronic files, illustrations, and permissions.

 - Do not write on the back of any original photos.
 Use pressure sensitive labels instead.

 - Don’t use ink that might rub off of the label onto the photo itself (as do roller ball pens).